+Arrival :

-Arrival: On arrival, parents are responsible for taking their child to the specific entrance/exits of their child's classroom and into the cubby area of your child's class.
+On arrival, parents are responsible for taking their child to the specific entrance/exits of their child's classroom and into the cubby area of your child's class.
 Parent undresses child (depending on weather) and changes child's shoes to indoor shores.
 If there is any information a teacher or parent needs to talk about regarding the child, this time is a good opportunity to do it.
 If there are any items to drop off at the cubby (diapers etc), please do so and let Educator know.
 The teacher in the room marks the child in on the attendance form and the time in when parent hands the child to his/her Educator/Teacher.
+The Educator will do a wellness check of the child and if there are any noticeable signs will address with the parent on drop off.

+Departure:

-Departure: Most parents have a usual time for picking up your child.
+Most parents have a usual time for picking up your child.
 Pick up is through the entrance/exit door of each program room.
 Parent comes into the program room and takes child to cubby.
 Parent switches child's shoes to outdoor shoes.
 Depending on weather, parent gets child dressed to go home and take whatever belongings required that go home.
+At pick up if there are any highlights of the day, the Educator addresses it with the parent.
+When an Educator hands the child to the parent, she will mark out the child on the attendance.